Twitter under Elon Musk

-Elon Musk completed his acquisition of Twitter in October 2022; Musk acted as CEO of Twitter until June 2023 when he was succeeded by Linda Yaccarino.
+Elon Musk completed an acquisition of Twitter in October 2022; Musk acted as CEO of Twitter until June 2023 when he was succeeded by Linda Yaccarino.
 Twitter was rebranded to X on July 23, 2023, and its domain name changed from twitter.com to x.com on May 17, 2024.
 Yaccarino resigned on July 9, 2025.

 Now operating as X, the platform closely resembles its predecessor but includes additional features such as long-form texts, account monetization options, audio-video calls, integration with xAI's Grok chatbot, job search, and a repurposing of the platform's verification system as a subscription premium.
 Several legacy Twitter features were removed from the site after Musk acquired Twitter, including Circles, NFT profile pictures, and the experimental pronouns in profiles feature.
 Musk's aims included transforming X into a "digital town square" and an "everything app" akin to WeChat.

-X has faced significant controversy post-rebranding.
+Twitter/X has faced significant controversy under Musk's ownership.
 Issues such as the release of the Twitter Files, suspension of ten journalists' accounts, and labeling media outlets as "state-affiliated" and restricting their visibility have sparked criticism.
-Despite Musk stepping down as CEO, X continues to struggle with challenges such as viral misinformation, hate speech (especially antisemitism), and child pornography.
+Despite Musk stepping down as CEO, the platform continues to struggle with challenges such as viral misinformation, hate speech (especially antisemitism), and child pornography.
 In response to allegations it deemed unfair, X Corp. has pursued legal action against nonprofit organizations Media Matters and the Center for Countering Digital Hate.